kyren/piccolo/README.md

   * Gotos with label handling that matches Lua 5.3 / 5.4
   * Proper _ENV handling
-  * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Not all metamethods implemented yet, particularly `__gc` finalizers).
+  * Metatables and metamethods, including fully recursive metamethods that trigger other metamethods (Not every metamethod is implemented yet, particularly `__gc` finalizers).
-* A robust Rust callback system with sequencing callbacks that don't block the interpreter and allow calling into and returning from Lua without using the Rust stack.
+* A robust Rust callback system with sequencing callbacks that don't block the interpreter and allow calling into and returning from Lua without using the Rust stack, and a way to integrate Rust async into this so that it is not wildly painful.
 * Garbage collected "userdata" with safe downcasting.
-* Some of the stdlib (most of the more core, fundamental parts of the stdlib are implemented, e.g. things like the `coroutine` library, `pcall`, `error`, most everything that exposes some fundamental runtime feature is implemented).
+* Some of the stdlib (almost all of the core, fundamental parts of the stdlib are implemented, e.g. things like the `coroutine` library, `pcall`, `error`, most everything that exposes some fundamental runtime feature is implemented).
 * A simple REPL (try it with `cargo run --example interpreter`)

 ## What currently doesn't work